markc/alsa/lib/md/User:Markc.md

 discussed, too.
 I'd like you to join the disussion as administrator of this wiki.
 I really hope that this discussion is finally moving things forward.

-_[Mark Constable]:_ 15:34, 20 February 2007 (EST): Feel free to do as you
-feel best suits the needs of all involved.
+_[Mark Constable]:_ Feel free to do as you feel best suits the needs of all involved.

 #### 2007-02-12 - Your user page

-_[Ingomueller.net]:_ I saw that you copied your old user profile, so I created edirects from [User:MarkConstable] and [MarkConstable], your old user pages.
+_[Ingomueller.net]:_ I saw that you copied your old user profile, so I created redirects from `User:MarkConstable` and `MarkConstable`, your old user pages.
-When I set them up initially, I didn't know that your user name was now *markc*.
+When I set them up initially, I didn't know that your user name was now `markc`.

 _[Mark Constable]:_ Thank you.
 I'm still getting used to how MediaWiki works and did not realize, at the time, that my original MW markc account would also